apepenkov/procsman/readme.md

-  "notify_on_start": true, // Send notification on process start "notify_on_stop": true, // Send notification on process stop "notify_on_crash": true, // Send notification on process crash

-  // WIP, does not work at the moment!!
-All process logs and stats will be recorded regardless of this setting "record_stats": true, // Record process stats "store_logs": true // Store process logs
+  "notify_on_start": true, // Send notification on process start "notify_on_stop": true, // Send notification on process stop "notify_on_crash": true, // Send notification on process crash "record_stats": true, // Record process stats "store_logs": true // Store process logs
 }